…but the beaches that stretch off for several kilometres in both directions make it the premier beach resort in Lazio.

 It’s located near the Mayor’s private beach, in a small square at the end of Viale Cristiforo Colombo, the main street that runs along the North beach.

 There are two stalls selling fresh fruit and veg in the square before 12 each day.
-I couldn’t resist getting half a kilo of datterini tomatoes, tiny bombs of flavour that fitted perfectly in your mouth.
+I couldn’t resist getting half a kilo of datterini tomatoes, tiny flavour bombs that fit perfectly in your mouth.

 To go with them the nice lady gave me a huge stalk of basil, plucked from the biggest basil plant I have ever seen.
 It’s this kind of thing that makes me want to move here forever!
 There must have been six other varieties of tomato on the stalls.